ngrx/platform/projects/ngrx.io/content/guide/effects/install.md

 * flat - Indicate if a directoy is to be created to hold your effects file
 * spec - Specifies if a spec file is generated.
 * project - name of the project defined in your `angular.json` to help locating the module to add the `EffectsModule` to.
 * module - name of file containing the module that you wish to add the import for the `EffectsModule` to.
 Can also include the relative path to the file.
-For example, `src/app/app.module.ts`;
+For example, `src/app/app.module.ts`
 * group - Group effects file within `effects` folder

 This command will automate the following steps:

-1. Update `package.json` > `depedencies` with `@ngrx/effects`.
+1. Update `package.json` > `dependencies` with `@ngrx/effects`.
-2. Run `npm install` to install those depedencies.
+2. Run `npm install` to install those dependencies.
 3. By default will create a `src/app/app.effects.ts` file with an empty `AppEffects` class that has the `actions$: Actions` observable injected into it.
 If group flag is set to true then this file will be created under an `effects` folder.
 4. Create a `src/app/app.effects.spec.ts` spec file with a basic unit test.
 If group flag is set to true then this file will be created under an `effects` folder.
 5. Update your `src/app/app.module.ts` > `imports` array with `EffectsModule.forRoot([AppEffects])`.
 If you provided flags then the command will attempt to locate and update module found by the flags.